-Strategic risks are recorded on Pentana Performance (formerly called Covalent) for Members' benefit-but operational risks are not.
-However any significant concerns are escalated to Leadership Team.
+Strategic risks are recorded on Pentana Performance (formerly called Covalent) for Members' benefit.

-The highest level operational / service risks are monitored at Leadership Team guarterly.
+The highest level operational / service risks are monitored at Leadership Team quarterly.
 A register comprising the highest level risks facing services, plus common themes affecting all or most services will be considered.